bollu/bollu.github.io/README.md

 remember nothing else on microtactical phrasing when you're up there, remember that most people do not naturally include enough transition words when speaking informally, which tends to make speeches loose narrative cohesion.
-Throw in a few more than you would ordinarily think to do. ("Another example of this...", "This is why...", "Furthermore...", etc etc.).
+Throw in a few more than you would ordinarily think to do.

-Use `for little c in big C` to say things like `for c ∈ C`